5 Creative Careers that Are Still Growing

 Primarily, a graphic designer uses visuals to promote a product, service, or message.
 To be effective as a designer a good eye is essential but it also helps to have some marketing savvy, as designers often work to meet the specifications of communications or promotions teams.
 One of the great things about this career is that it is viable in several different settings including ad agencies, websites, print, in-house design departments, and freelance.
 Usually, a designer starts with a sketch of the layout and makes a mock-up for approval before developing a final product.

-The Bureau of Labor Statistics (BLS) predicts that graphic design jobs will grow 13 percent from 2008 through 2018 Web design will be especially strong*.
+The Bureau of Labor Statistics (BLS) predicts that graphic design jobs will grow 7 percent from 2012 through 2022.
 Entry-level jobs commonly require a bachelor degree, but an associate degree might also be enough for employment.
 A strong portfolio of sample projects is essential, especially for freelancers, who are hired on the basis of past work.
-The salary range for designers is fairly wide; in 2008, the median salary for entry-level workers was $35,000 and those in director positions earned $95,000.
+The annual median pay for graphic designers in 2013 was $44,150.[i]

 Make-Up Artists & Estheticians